KarstonK/CustomModpack/README.md

 # CustomModpack
-Baced off of the modpack crazy craft but I added a few more technical mods but not hugely gameplay ch
+I don't take any credit for any of the mods in here or the config, the config was from crazycraft 3 but I added a few more things to it.
+As of now, just put the mods in the mods folder and replace the config folder with this one.

+  **I recomend using MultiMC so you don't mess up mincraft's files**